The Appointment Process

 Completed and valid requests for extension/special circumstances will be examined by the Chair of the Progression and Awards Board (for extensions of office up to a fifth year) or the PVC Education for all other special cases.
-Where nominations are not approved, the College/School may re-submit the nomination providing further details to justify the nomination.
+Where nominations are not approved, the Faculty may re-submit the nomination providing further details to justify the nomination.

 Decisions on nominations which are not approved are retained by Academic Quality Services.